Curator Mara Johanna Kolmel and gallery director Natalia Fuller founded the SALOON London in July 2019.

 Mara is a founding member of the research group Data Power: Activisms/Appropriations/Aesthetics and The Museum of Data bringing together international scholars, activists and practitioners to explore data as a site for methodological experimentation, social activism, artistic intervention, and critical engagement.
 She is associated with Dori O., a tentacular artist of many bodies collectively thinking and acting through the internet.
 Mara’s writings have appeared in Art Bulletin, Texte zur Kunst and Die Nadel.
 She is a co-editor of the anthology Dada Data.
 Contemporary Art Practice in the Era of Post-Truth Politics with Sarah Hegenbart.

 Natalia Fuller received an MA in Art History from the Courtauld Institute of Art, London and a BA from the University of Pennsylvania, Philadelphia.
-Following the Courtauld, Natalia worked on the exhibitions team at Lisson Gallery for several years.
-She is now Associate Director at Pippy Houldsworth Gallery, London whose programme focuses on emerging and female artists.
+Following several years at Lisson Gallery, she now works at Galerie Max Hetzler, London.
 Natalia’s research has concentrated on conceptual and video art with a special interest in the interplay between art and politics.